 By examining human interactions within a space of refined knowledge, demonstrating how the labour of research still constitutes a model of sincere utopia - a world where integration and cooperation are possible, independently of one's nationality, ethnic or class background - Collider raises questions on how scientific thought and methodologies can help shape critical and lateral thinking, to help foster a more holistic understanding of the world we live in - known and unknown - at all levels.
 Ultimately, Collider puts forth an aspiration, a societal model that is certainly more aware of its place in the world, and therefore more sustainable.

 The series Collider has been nominated for the 7th edition of Prix Pictet (theme: Space).
-The photographs 'Looking for the Bang' and 'Collider III' are included in the Royal Photographic Society Images for Science 2016 (touring across the UK, 2016/17).
+The photographs 'Looking for the Bang' and 'Collider III' are included in the Royal Photographic Society Images for Science 2016 (exhibition toured the UK, 2016/17).